Astros vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have been underdogs in 15 games this season and have come away with the win eight times (53.3%) in those contests.
+- The Astros have won in nine, or 56.2%, of the 16 contests they have been named as odds-on underdogs this year.

-- This season, Houston has won two of its six games when it's the underdog by at least +110 on the moneyline.
+- Houston has a record of 1-2 when it's set as an underdog of +120 or more by sportsbooks this season.

-- Sportsbooks have implied with the moneyline set for this matchup that the Astros have a 47.6% chance of pulling out a win.
+- The moneyline set for this matchup implies the Astros have a 45.5% chance of walking away with the win.

-- Games involving Houston have gone over the total set by bookmakers in 31 of 64 chances this season.
+- Houston and its opponents have hit the over in 32 of its 65 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!